 Click on one of the following loans to find out which type of financing might work best for your small business.

 How it works: Your business takes out a lump sum to cover a one-time expense.
 Pay it back in monthly repayments plus interest and fees.
 Term loans typically don’t come with many restrictions as long as you use them for business purposes.

-How much you can borrow: You can generally borrow up to $500,000 and pay it off between one and ten years — sometimes longer.
+How much you can borrow: You can generally borrow up to $1.25 million and pay it off between one and seven years — sometimes longer.

 Best for: Covering one-time expenses like hiring new staff, buying office supplies or technology or other costs that your business doesn’t need to cover regularly.

 How it works: Similar to a credit card, opening a line of credit gives your business access to cash when it needs money.
 You only pay interest on what you actually borrow and have a certain time frame to pay it off.
 You can borrow up to your credit limit and then pay it off and continuously borrow as long as the line of credit is open.

 How much you can borrow: Your business can typically get access to between $2,000 and $500,000 with repayment periods of six months to a few years.